samzure/samzure/README.md

 👋 **Welcome to my GitHub Profile!**

 I am a Senior Cloud Administrator with a passion for automation, infrastructure as code, and continuous learning.
-My expertise lies in managing and optimizing cloud environments, and I am currently focused on enhancing my scripting and development skills in PowerShell, Terraform, and Python.
+My expertise lies in managing and optimising cloud environments, and I am currently focused on enhancing my scripting and development skills in PowerShell, Terraform, and Python.

 💼 **Career Goals**